 Volga-Dnepr Airlines awarded a contract to state-owned joint stock company United Aircraft Corporation (UAC) in 2008 to deliver 40 An-124-100M aircraft.

-UAC will start delivering the new AN-124 Ruslan to the Russian Air Force from 2014 under the state arms procurement programme.
-It will produce 20 AN-124s by 2020 at the rate of three aircraft per annum.
+UAC started delivering the new AN-124 Ruslan to the Russian Air Force from 2014 under the state arms procurement programme.
 The deliveries are scheduled for completion by 2027.

 An-124 very large cargo aircraft design